dstackai/dstack/docs/docs/index.md

 </div>

-`dstack` will launch the dev environment based on the configuration and fetch there an exact copy of the source code that was locally present in the folder where you ran the `dstack` command.
+`dstack` launches the dev environment based on the configuration and fetches there an exact copy of the source code that is present in the folder where you run the `dstack` command.

 [//]: # (TODO: A screenshot)

 !!! info "NOTE:"
-    If you configured a project to run dev environments in the cloud, `dstack` will provision the required resources and forward ports to your local machine.
-When you stop the dev environment, `dstack` will clean up the cloud resources automatically.
+    If you configure a project to run dev environments in the cloud, `dstack` will automatically provision the required cloud resources, and forward ports of the dev environment to your local machine.
+When you stop the dev environment, `dstack` will automatically clean up the cloud resources.

-## Run your first workflow
+## Run your first pipeline

-A workflow is any task that you may want to run based on a pre-defined configuration.
-This task may involve processing data, training or fine-tuning a model, batch inference, etc.

-[//]: # (TODO: Need to elaborate why this must be a workflow)
+Pipelines allow to process data, train or fine-tune models, do batch inference or any other tasks based on a pre-defined configuration.

-To run a workflow, all you have to do is define it via YAML (under the `.dstack/workflows` folder) and then run it by name via the CLI.
+To run a pipeline, all you have to do is define it via YAML (under the `.dstack/workflows` folder) and then run it by name via the CLI.

 <div editor-title=".dstack/workflows/hello.yaml">